Security forces round up protesters in central Khartoum: witnesses

 An opposition-linked doctors’ syndicate said last week that 57 people have been killed in the protests.
 The government puts the death toll at 31, including two security personnel.

-Security forces have used teargas, stun grenades and live ammunition to break up demonstrations.
+Security forces have regularly used teargas, stun grenades and live ammunition to break up demonstrations.

+“The government will take the necessary legal measures to respond to calls for violence and political and ideological terrorism and change by force,” it said in a statement.

+Bashir came to power in 1989 after he overthrew the elected government of Sadiq al-Mahdi, and had since won successive elections in a vote the opposition says are neither fair nor free.

-Reporting by Khalid Abdelaziz; Writing by Yousef Saba; Editing by Aidan Lewis and Andrew Heavens
+Reporting by Khalid Abdelaziz; Writing by Yousef Saba and Sami Aboudi; Editing by Aidan Lewis and Alison Williams